sefffal/Octofitter.jl/docs/src/derived.md

 #  [Derived Variables] (@id derived)

-DirectDetections has a concept called "derived variables" that are inspired by PyMC3.
+Octofitter has a concept called "derived variables" that are inspired by PyMC3.
 Derived variables are quantities that either have a fixed value, or a fixed mathematical relationship with the main variables in a model.

 This concept is extremely powerful, as it lets you quickly create very sophisticated models.